-- Include the costs for the NFS and CIFS licenses as they are included with the OS of the Sun StorEdge NAS family.
-It is believed that NetApp typically includes either a NFS or CIFS license with the Data ONTAP operating system. - Capacities are similar.
+- Include the costs for the NFS and CIFS licenses as they are included with the OS of the Sun StorEdge NAS family. - Capacities are similar.
 NetApp uses drive enclosures that house up to 14 drives.
 The head also, typically, houses up to 14 drives.